pammacdotnet/TypstPaper/paper.typ

 = Typst and LaTeX <sec:latex>
 Typst and LaTeX @Knuth86@Lamport94 are both markup-based typesetting systems (whose foundations are analyzed in @sec:art), but they differ in several key aspects.
 Regarding the language and its syntax, Typst employs intuitive semantics, similar to those found in Markdown @Voegler14, making it more accessible.
 Its commands are designed to work consistently, reducing the need to learn different conventions for each addon.
 These extensions are called _packages_ in the Typst semantic field (@sec:package).

-@tab:LaTeXvTypst demonstraits a side-by-side example of the equivalent LaTeX and Typst code whose output is rendered in @fig:affine.
+@tab:LaTeXvTypst demonstrates a side-by-side example of the equivalent LaTeX and Typst code whose output is rendered in @fig:affine.

 #let affine-typst = "affine example/typst.typ"
 #let affine-latex = "affine example/latex.tex"